How long does Botox last?

 What affects how long Botox lasts?

-A Botox treatment doesn’t work in the same way for everyone.
+Anti-wrinkle injections do not have the same duration for everyone.
 Several factors can influence how long the effects last.

 Physical factors

-• Age: Older people often notice shorter-lasting results, as their skin has less elasticity.
+• Age: Older individuals may notice shorter-lasting results due to reduced skin elasticity.

-• Skin type: Those with thicker or oilier skin may find the effects wear off more quickly.
+• Skin type: Thicker or oilier skin may lead to results wearing off more quickly.

-• Muscle strength: Stronger facial muscles—such as a deep frown—may require higher doses, and results may not last as long.
+• Muscle strength: Stronger facial muscles, such as in pronounced frown lines, may require higher doses and results may not last as long.

 Technical factors

-• Dosage: Higher doses can prolong results but may also increase the risk of side effects.
+• Dosage: Higher doses may prolong results but can also increase the likelihood of side effects.

 Lifestyle factors

-• Sun exposure: Frequent UV exposure accelerates skin ageing, which can shorten the benefits of Botox.
+• Sun exposure: Frequent UV exposure accelerates skin ageing and may shorten the duration of results.

 The discovery of botulinum toxin

 Botulinum toxin has been used in medicine since the 1970s.
 It was first developed by ophthalmologists as a treatment for strabismus (squint), a condition caused by an imbalance in the eye muscles.
-Traditionally, patients had to undergo repeated eye surgeries, as weakened muscles stretched like elastic bands while their opposing muscles tightened, often leading to scarring and the need for further operations.
+Historically, treatment often involved repeated surgery, as weakened muscles would stretch while opposing muscles tightened, sometimes leading to scarring.

-In search of a less invasive alternative, American ophthalmologist Dr Alan B. Scott began experimenting with botulinum toxin.
-By injecting it into the overactive eye muscle, he was able to relax it temporarily and correct the squint—without surgery.
-This breakthrough paved the way for the medical and cosmetic use of Botox today.
+In search of a less invasive approach, American ophthalmologist Dr Alan B. Scott began exploring the use of botulinum toxin.
+By injecting it into overactive eye muscles, he was able to relax them temporarily and improve alignment without surgery.
+This development contributed to both medical and cosmetic applications used today.

 How botulinum toxin works

-The blocking of SNARE proteins is permanent, but the effect of Botox is temporary.
-This is because nerve cells create new proteins over time, restoring the connection between nerve and muscle.
-This process takes around 12 weeks, after which muscle activity gradually returns and wrinkles reappear.
+Although the blocking effect is long-lasting at a cellular level, the overall effect is temporary.
+Nerve cells gradually regenerate, restoring communication with the muscle.
+This process typically takes around 12 weeks, after which muscle activity returns and lines may reappear.

 -----------------------